 What You Need to Know

 Receiving an autism diagnosis for your child can be overwhelming, so we understand the need to have your insurance explained.
-There are different needs for every individual child, and many different therapies available.
-Applied Behavior Analysis (ABA) Therapy is the nationally recognized and data driven treatment to address many of the symptoms occurring with an autism diagnosis.
+There are different needs for every individual child, and many different therapies are available.
+Applied Behavior Analysis (ABA) Therapy is the nationally recognized and data-driven treatment to address many of the symptoms occurring with an autism diagnosis.
 An ABA Therapy prescription commonly accompanies an autism diagnosis, but how is it covered financially?
-This guide helps explain insurance coverage, common terminology, and provides resources for alternative funding.
+This guide helps explain insurance coverage, some common terminology, and provides resources for alternative funding.

 The Basics